YassinRiyazi/Main/doc/WebLog/Interesting Projects/README.md

     3. Documentation
     4. AlgoViz: Helping me planing what to learn/Algorithm visualizer.

+- AlgoViz
+    - Visualizing the algorithms
+    - Converting different languages to each other.
+    - Make a graph out of

 - Kernel level app that notify to
     - sit straight
     - rest your eyes